|►||Costs & Financial Assistance|

 The University of Washington’s Jackson School of International Studies is uniquely placed to provide students with a deep understanding of today’s world.
-The pre-eminent institution for area studies in the American Pacific Northwest, and indeed the world, the Jackson School hosts nine area studies master’s programs, a Ph.D. program, and fourteen area research centers, eight of which are designated as National Resource Centers by the U.S. Department of Education.
+A global recognized institution for area studies, the Jackson School hosts nine area studies master’s programs, a Ph.D. program, and fourteen area research centers, eight of which are designated as National Resource Centers by the U.S. Department of Education.

 The University of Washington’s location in the heart of Seattle, a global city and major international trading port set strategically on the Pacific Rim, provides a complementary and unparalleled learning experience for students.
 Seattle-based companies and organizations are not only at the forefront of U.S.-Asia relations, they are driving American innovation, pioneering advances in technology, and leading the fields of global health, biomedical research, environmental sustainability, strategic philanthropy, international development and more.
 The MAAIS program taps into this expertise, bringing leaders from across the Seattle community directly into the classroom.
 Learn more about Seattle and the Pacific Northwest.

 The MAAIS curriculum leverages the Jackson School’s strengths in area studies, politics and social change, and cultural and environmental dynamics, and offers a comprehensive understanding of the historical drivers, current realities, and future trends facing key regions around the globe.
 Throughout the 10-month program, students will also engage with a multidisciplinary group of business, government, non-profit, and foundation leaders tackling pressing global challenges from diverse perspectives.
-Coursework will allow students to polish their skills in critical data analysis, policy and business writing, briefing, negotiation, and public speaking.
+Coursework will allow students to polish their skills in briefing, negotiation, risk assessment, crisis management & decision-making, critical data analysis, lateral and vertical collaboration, and policy/business writing.

 Introduction to International and Area Studies

-Taught by the director of the Jackson School, this class exposes students to the four-fold thematic intellectual rubric of the school, and to the wide range of teaching and research agendas represented by Jackson School faculty.
-Required common course for all first-year graduate and doctoral students, and will be complemented by a dedicated weekly coffee with JSIS authors and the MAAIS cohort.
+Taught by the director of the Jackson School, this class exposes students to the wide range of teaching and research agendas represented by Jackson School faculty.
+Required common course for all first-year graduate and doctoral students, complemented by a dedicated weekly coffee with JSIS authors and the MAAIS cohort.